ihh/bracery/README.md

 However, Bracery also has syntax allowing programmers to access the local variable's value directly (as `^sentence`) or expand the original global nonterminal (as `$sentence`).
 It also introduces dynamic evaluation and conditional primitives, which are required to connect the above elements (`#sentence#`, `$sentence` and `^sentence`), but are also quite powerful in their own right.

-## Syntax extensions

-Bracery has a number of extensions from Tracery syntax, and also a mapping for many Tracery expressions into an alternate form that, often, involves the use of curly braces.

 ### Distinction between symbols and variables